nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ##### Updating
 Whenever there is a state changing operation, the `ExerciseHashMap` object will notify all observers through the notifyObservers method.
 All Observers in the list will run the update method that is individually specified in their class.
-As `SavedExerciseListWindow` keeps a copy of `ExerciseHashmap`, it is required to do its calculations and formatting.
+As `SavedExerciseListWindow` keeps a copy of `ExerciseHashmap`, it is required to do its calculations and formatting to display the text.
 The logic behind the calculations and formatting of the display message is handled by the `ExerciseKeys` class.

 Let us use `SavedExerciseListWindow` update function as an example of how the system is updated.
 A notification would notify `SavedExerciseListWindow` that it needs to relook at the `ExerciseHashMap` it stores and regenerate the input.
-It calls the update function which gives the `ExerciseKeys` object an ArrayList of Strings which is the key names, arranged in natural alphabetical order, as defined in Collections.Sort .
+It calls the update function which first gives the `ExerciseKeys` object an ArrayList of Strings which are the key names, arranged in natural alphabetical order, as defined in Collections.Sort .

 ```